outskywind/lotus/README.md

       Agent is also responsible for collect monitoring data and feedback to master node.
       Master will decide to auto-scaling with the Agent's feedback,or auto recover the node if needed.

+   the ui:

+   Base js framework is ReactiveJs ,which programme is very like VueJs but is more easy to use within simple normal web project .
+   Simply speaking , it's easy to learn and simple to use .
+It support data binding.
+   Its event model is easy to use than jquery. it can integrate with any other js framework or libs.